redhat-performance/badfish/README.md

 ### Forcing a one time boot to a specific device
-To force systems to perform a one-time boot to a specific device you can use the ```--boot-to``` option and pass as an argument the device you want the one-time boot to be set to.
+To force systems to perform a one-time boot to a specific device on the next subsequent reboot you can use the ```--boot-to``` option and pass as an argument the device you want the one-time boot to be set to.
 This will change the one time boot BIOS attributes OneTimeBootMode and OneTimeBootSeqDev and on the next reboot it will attempt to PXE boot or boot from that interface string.
 You can obtain the device list via the `--check-boot` directive below.
 ```bash
 badfish -H mgmt-your-server.example.com -u root -p yourpass --boot-to NIC.Integrated.1-3-1
 ```

 ### Forcing a one time boot to a specific mac address
-To force systems to perform a one-time boot to a specific mac address you can use the ```--boot-to-mac``` option and pass as an argument the device mac address for a specific NIC that you want the one-time boot to be set to.
+To force systems to perform a one-time boot to a specific mac address on the next subsequent reboot you can use the ```--boot-to-mac``` option and pass as an argument the device mac address for a specific NIC that you want the one-time boot to be set to.
 This will change the one time boot BIOS attributes OneTimeBootMode and OneTimeBootSeqDev and on the next reboot it will attempt to PXE boot or boot from that interface.
 ```bash
 badfish -H mgmt-your-server.example.com -u root -p yourpass --boot-to-mac A9:BB:4B:50:CA:54
 ```

 ### Forcing a one time boot to a specific type
-To force systems to perform a one-time boot to a specific type you can use the ```--boot-to-type``` option and pass as an argument the device type, as defined on the iDRAC interfaces yaml, that you want the one-time boot to be set to.
+To force systems to perform a one-time boot to a specific type on the next subsequent reboot you can use the ```--boot-to-type``` option and pass as an argument the device type, as defined on the iDRAC interfaces yaml, that you want the one-time boot to be set to.
 For this action you must also include the path to your interfaces yaml.
 This will change the one time boot BIOS attributes OneTimeBootMode and OneTimeBootSeqDev and on the next reboot it will attempt to PXE boot or boot from the first interface defined for that host type on the interfaces yaml file.
 ```bash
 badfish -H mgmt-your-server.example.com -u root -p yourpass -i config/idrac_interfaces.yml --boot-to-type foreman
 ```

+**Note** `--boot-to`, `--boot-to-type`, and `--boot-to-mac` require you to manually perform a reboot action, these simply just batch what the system will boot to on the next boot.
+For this you can use either `--power-cycle` or `--reboot-only`.

 ### Forcing a one-time boot to PXE
 To force systems to perform a one-time boot to PXE, simply pass the ```--pxe``` flag to any of the commands above, by default it will pxe off the first available device for PXE booting.